Skip Navigation

 Head Coach Christian Ostrander

-Christian Ostrander, widely regarded as a top collegiate pitching coach in the country, became the 14th head baseball coach at Southern Miss when he was elevated to the position this summer.
+Ostrander, widely regarded as one of the nation’s top pitching coaches in the country, became the 14th head baseball coach at Southern Miss when he was elevated to the Golden Eagles’ top spot.
+Ostrander became only the fifth coach to lead the program since 1959, following Pete Taylor (1959-83), Hill Denson (1984-1997), Corky Palmer (1998-2009) and Scott Berry (2010-2023).

-The success of 2022 cam on the heels of being ranked No. 1 nationally in strikeout-to-walk ratio (4.06), No. 2 in walks per 9 innings (2.24), No. 3 in shutouts (8), No. 6 in WHIP (1.17) and 20th in earned run average (3.74).
-His top two starting pitchers, Hunter Stanley and Walker Powell, each merited All-American accolades during the 2021 campaign.
+The success of 2022 came on the heels of being ranked No. 1 nationally in strikeout-to-walk ratio (4.06), No. 2 in walks per 9 innings (2.24), No. 3 in shutouts (8), No. 6 in WHIP (1.17) and 20th in earned run average (3.74).
+His top two starting pitchers, Hunter Stanley and Walker Powell, each merited All-American accolades in 2021.

 The Golden Eagles led the league in ERA, opposing batting average (.236) and batters struck out (560).
 They also finished second in the conference by allowing just 138 walks, which was the fewest given up by the squad since allowing 137 in 1982.
-In his four full seasons, not counting 2020, the program has put together at least seven shutouts each year including eight in each of the last two seasons.

 Under his tutelage, the Golden Eagles posted their second no-hitter in the last three seasons in 2021 when Powell blanked Middle Tennessee on May 8, and the team’s strikeout total last spring (560) was the second most in school history.

-Despite a shortened season in 2020, the Golden Eagle pitching staff performed well as Ostrander blended some veteran leadership pitching along with a bunch of newcomers.
+Despite the shortened season in 2020, the Golden Eagle pitching staff performed well as Ostrander blended some veteran leadership pitching along with a bunch of newcomers.
 The results encompassed a 12-4 record by the squad that saw the pitching staff post 172 strikeouts with only 46 walks in 140 1/3 innings.
+That year also saw Ostrander’s group enjoy some accolades as reliever Stanley earned third-team All-America honors from Collegiate Baseball, while the publication also tabbed Ben Ethridge a Freshman All-America selection.

 In his second year with the program in 2019, Ostrander oversaw a pitching squad that posted the school’s fourth-straight 40-win season.
 Entering the year, he had to retool a pitching staff that suffered the loss of the previous year’s Perfect Game National Pitcher of the Year, Nick Sandlin.

-Still, he mentored Powell into becoming a first-team All-Conference USA selection, who also earned three Conference USA weekly awards during the year as well as a spot on the league’s all-tournament team.
-Redshirt freshman Gabe Shepard also garnered a spot on the C-USA all-tournament team on the basis of throwing seven innings in the school’s first no-hitter since 2004.
+Still, he mentored Powell into becoming a first-team All-Conference USA selection, who also earned three CUSA weekly awards during the year as well as a spot on the league’s all-tournament team.
+Redshirt freshman Gabe Shepard also garnered a spot on the CUSA all-tournament team by throwing seven innings in the school’s first no-hitter since 2004.
 Shepard, along with two Golden Eagles, blanked Rice 6-0 to help the Golden Eagles advance to the championship game for the fourth consecutive year.
+The pitching staff threw seven shutouts during the year and enjoyed 479 strikeouts from the staff against just 207 walks during the campaign.

 In his first year with the program, Ostrander overcame losing four starting pitchers from the previous season and made great strides with the Golden Eagle pitching staff.

-Ostrander’s success cannot solely by tied to Sandlin’s success.
+Ostrander’s success cannot solely be tied to Sandlin’s success.
 In addition, Southern Miss posted a 3.70 earned run average which was the lowest team ERA in three seasons while putting together eight shutouts and limiting opponents to just 152 walks.
 The walks surrendered were the fewest since allowing just 137 in 1982.
+The program finished in the Top 10 nationally in three different categories: second in strikeout-to-walk ratio (3.40), third in shutouts and fourth in walks allowed per nine innings (2.49).
+In addition, the staff enjoyed 27 quality starts.

-Ostrander came to Southern Miss after spending the last two seasons at Louisiana Team as their associate head coach and pitching coach.
+Ostrander came to Southern Miss after spending the two seasons at Louisiana Team as their associate head coach and pitching coach.
 During those two years, the Bulldogs posted a 78-40 record and went to an NCAA Tournament.
+Serving as the pitching coach for Louisiana Tech, Ostrander’s pitching staff shattered the record books leading the Bulldogs to 42 wins his initial season - the most for any LA Tech team since 1988.
+Under the guidance of Ostrander, four Bulldog pitchers (Adam Atkins, Braden Bristo, Phillip Diehl and Nate Harris) were selected in the last two Major League Baseball First-Year Player Drafts.

-Ostrander led the Bobcats to two MACJC state championships in 2011 and 2014 and helped guide Jones County to four division title in seven years.
-He also led JCJC to two 40-win seasons and set the school record for wins in a season on four different occasions.
+Ostrander led the Bobcats to two MACJC state championships in 2011 and 2014 and helped guide Jones County to four division titles in seven years.
+He also led JCJC to two 40-win seasons and set the school record for wins in a season on four separate occasions.
 In seven seasons at Jones County, Ostrander compiled a 255-109 overall record with the Bobcats, good for a .701 winning percentage.

 In 2015, Ostrander and the Bobcats put together a successful season with Jones County posting 30 wins with an appearance in the MACJC State Playoffs for the seventh consecutive season.

-In 2014, JCJC enjoyed great success with a 46-11 record and a No. 6 ranking in the final NJCAA Division II poll.
-The 46 wins by the Bobcats matched the single-season record for victories in a season.
+In 2014, JCJC enjoyed enormous success with a 46-11 record and a No. 6 ranking in the final NJCAA Division II poll.
+The 46 wins by the Bobcats matched the single season record for victories in a season.
 The Bobcats were ranked No. 1 in the nation for most of the season and captured the 2014 state title at the end of the campaign.
 That season, JCJC led MACJC and Region 23 and were ranked seventh in the nation with a 2.92 team ERA.

 Ostrander led the team to a second-place finish in the NJCAA Division II World Series in 2011.
 The 2011 Bobcats posted a 46-17 record, won the MACJC state championship and its first ever Region 23 title.